 The recipe prices will vary based on fluctuating grocery costs.
 Please use what is posted as a guide.

-This recipe makes eight servings for just $0.90 per serving.
-Therefore, the entire recipe costs just $7.16 to make.
+The recipe makes eight servings for about $1.50 per serving.
+The entire recipe costs approximately $12.06 to make.

 To learn more about how we price our recipes, check out Budget Recipes Explained.